peterfraedrich/slateKV/README.md

 ### Why do I need this?
 You probably don't, but if you did, I could imagine you using it for something like sharing confguration between scripts / servers / etc., using it in place of `etcd` for service discovery and whatnot, storing clustering information, or whatever you would need a key/value store for.

+### Why not redis?
+Man, idk.
+Use redis if you want.
+Or use SlateKV.
+I kinda don't care.

 ### SlateKV has 3 parts:
 * `slated` -- *the HTTP front-end for MongoDB that takes care of all the work*
 * `slatectl` -- *a CLI client used for interacting with slated*